frankomosh/frankomosh/README.md

 Software Engineer
 -----------------

-Interest in Front-end and Back-end web applications.
+Generally enthusiastic about technology.
+I have a deep interest in Front-end and Back-end web applications.

 * 🌍  I'm based in Nairobi
 * ✉️  You can contact me at [frankomosh197@gmail.com](mailto:frankomosh197@gmail.com)